yaronf/I-D/STAR-Delegation/draft-ietf-acme-star-delegation.md

 separate account) specifying its CSR, and the IdO is free to allow or deny each certificate request according to its own policy.

-## Chained Delegation
+### Chained Delegation

 In other cases, a content owner (IdO) delegates some domains to a large CDN (uCDN), which in turn delegates to a smaller regional CDN, dCDN.
 The DNO has a contractual relationship with uCDN, and uCDN has a similar relationship with dCDN.
 However IdO may not even know about dCDN.

-The STAR protocol does not prevent this use case, although there is no special support for it: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
+The STAR protocol can be chained to support this use case: uCDN could forward requests from dCDN to DNO, and forward responses back to dCDN.
 Whether such proxying is allowed is governed by policy and contracts between the parties.

-One thing that might be necessary at the interface between uCDN and dCDN is a mechanism by which the uCDN can advertise:
+A mechanism is necessary at the interface between uCDN and dCDN by which the uCDN can advertise:

 - The namespace that is made available to the dCDN to mint its delegated names;
 - The policy for creating the key material (allowed algorithms, minimum key lengths, key usage, etc.) that the dCDN needs to satisfy.

+Note that such mechanism is provided by the CSR template.

+## STIR

+As a second use case, we consider the delegation of credentials in the STIR ecosystem  {{?I-D.ietf-stir-cert-delegation}}.

+In the STIR "delegated" model, a service provider, the NDC, needs to sign PASSPorT’s {{?RFC8225}} for telephone numbers (e.g., TN=+123) belonging to another service provider, the IdO.
+In order to do that, it needs a STIR certificate, and private key, that includes TN=+123 in the TNAuthList
+{{?RFC8226}} cert extension.

+The STAR delegation profile described in this document applies straightforwardly, the only extra requirement being the ability to instruct the NDC about the allowed TNAuthList values.
+This can be achieved by a simple extension of the CSR template.

 # IANA Considerations